Theme

 Why people are paying attention

-Agent-Reach matters because a recurring challenge in agent workflows is simply getting consistent access to the sources or platforms a task depends on.
+The inspection point is reach: many agent workflows fail not at reasoning, but at getting reliable access to the sources or platforms a task depends on.

 What readers may want to know